S73FF3N/weristdas/README.md

 The settings are configured for a Playstation Buzz!
 Controller and a Keyboard for the referee, but you can modify acording to you needs and the devices you have available.

 The game is programmed using pygame.

+HOW TO START

+Prepare a directory with image files which shall appear in the game.
+The higher the resolution, the better the game experience will be.
+Images that are wider than high are favourable.

+Then, in your console execute the file 'GUI_Weristdas.py': python GUI_Weristdas.py

+The file 'GUI_Weristdas.py' is used to set up the game with an GUI.
+The names of the players and the directory of the image files to be used in the game are set using the GUI.
+Executing 'Start game' will suprisingly start the game by calling the file 'Weristdas.py'.